-This Filipino BBQ can be served either as an appetizer or with a meal and is perfect for entertaining.
+These Filipino beef barbecue can be served either as an appetizer or with a meal and is perfect for entertaining.
 You can marinate the beef a day in advance, then grill it the day of the event as your guests arrive.
-So if you’re looking for a recipe that is delicious, quick to make, and can feed a large crowd, look no further than this skewered Filipino BBQ Beef-on-a-Stick.
+So if you’re looking for a recipe that is delicious, quick to make, and can feed a large crowd, look no further than this Filipino BBQ Beef Skewers.

 - What Is Filipino BBQ